ProgrammingLanguageLeader/MathematicianBot/README.md

 exit
 ```

-I recommend you to use reverse proxy, so Nginx config must contain the following strings:
+It's recommended to use reverse proxy, so Nginx config must contain the following strings:
 ```text
 server {
     listen 443 default ssl;